Code-Institute-Submissions/JUST-GYM/README.md

 ---
 ### **USER STORIES**

-> As a prospective client I want to see pictures of the gym and equipment. - Katie B.
+>  * As a prospective client I was pleased to see pictures of the gym and equipment. - Katie B.

-> As a current client I think it's great that I can view the class timetable.
+>  * As a current client I think it's great that I can view the class timetable.
 I can even download a timetable! - Sam S.

-> As a prospective client I want to be able to contact the gym easily without any fuss. - John H.
+>  * As a prospective client I think it's great that I can contact the gym easily without any fuss. - John H.

-> As a current client I was drawn to the color scheme and layout of this website. - Chloe R.
+>  * As a current client I was drawn to the color scheme and layout of this website. - Chloe R.

 ---
 ### **STRATEGY**